tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 NUMBER values have the same range as DOUBLE values.
 But NUMBER values may also also be integers, and, if so, arithmetic operation results will be exact rather than approximate.
-For example, if a NUMBER column ``X`` contains 5, then ``X / 2`` is 2, an integer.
+For example, if a NUMBER column ``X`` contains 5, then ``X / 2`` would be 2 if division is legal.
-There is no literal format for NUMBER (literals like ``1.5`` or ``1E555`` are considered to be DOUBLEs), so use :ref:`CAST <sql_function_cast>` to insist that a number has data type NUMBER, but that is rarely necessary.
+There is no literal format for NUMBER (literals like ``1.5`` or ``1E555`` are considered to be DOUBLEs), so use :ref:`CAST <sql_function_cast>` to insist that a numeric has data type NUMBER, but that is rarely necessary.
 See the description of NoSQL type :ref:`'number' <index-box_number>`.
+Support for arithmetic and built-in functions with NUMBERs was removed in Tarantool version 2.10.1.

+.. _sql_data_type_decimal:

+DECIMAL values can contain up to 38 digits on either side of a decimal point. and any arithmetic with DECIMAL values has exact results (arithmetic with NUMBER or DOUBLE values could have approximate results instead of exact results).
+There is no literal format for DECIMAL, so use :ref:`CAST <sql_function_cast>` to insist that a numeric has data type DECIMAL, for example ``CAST(1.1 AS DECIMAL)`` or ``CAST('99999999999999999999999999999999999999' AS DECIMAL)``.
+See the description of NoSQL type :ref:`'decimal' <decimal>`.
+DECIMAL support in SQL was added in Tarantool version 2.10.1.

 .. _sql_data_type_string: